ray-oc/AnimatedWeb/README.md

 - `app.js`: JavaScript file responsible for animations using GSAP and ScrollTrigger.
 - `images/`: A folder containing all the images and videos used throughout the site.

-## Dependencies
+## Acknowledgments

-- [GSAP](https://greensock.com/gsap/) - Used for advanced animation control.
+- Inspired by the Apple iPhone 13 Pro page.
-- [ScrollTrigger](https://greensock.com/scrolltrigger/) - GSAP plugin to trigger animations when scrolling.
+- Thanks to GSAP for providing powerful animation tools.

-To include GSAP and ScrollTrigger, the following CDN links are used in the HTML:
+- This `README.md` provides a clear overview of the project, including its features and technologies Used.
+You can adjust any section according to your project’s specific needs.